pxr687/dsip/notes.md

 # "Data Science and Machine Learning in Practice" module notes
-- Module will be taught from 2nd Oct 2023
+- Module will be taught from 2nd Oct 2023 and runs for 9 weeks
 - Everyone  on the module will know up to: multiple linear regression, k-nearest neighbours, single-predictor logistic regression